 1415 W WILLIAM CANNO DR, AUSTIN TX 78745

 8. Nixta Taqueria

-Nixta is a fun, quirky, tiny little lunch spot in East Austin that is importing their corn from Oaxaca and using nixtamalization to make theee most delicious homemade corn tortillas every day.
+Nixta is a nationally recognized taqueria that quickly became one of the go-to spots for best tacos in Austin.
+This tiny lunch spot in east Austin is importing their corn from Oaxaca and using nixtamalization to make theee most delicious homemade corn tortillas every day.
 This is a taqueria that every local and tourist in Austin needs to visit.

 The ingredients inside the tacos are made with just as much love as the tortillas.
 From tasty duck carnitas to seasonal sweet potato tacos, these tasty lunch bites WOWED me!

 2512 E 12TH ST, AUSTIN TX 78702